-Migrant remittances are a key mechanisms by which migration impacts development in countries of origin (Carling, 2008; de Haas, 2009).
+As far as the links between migration management, development and integration are concerned, remittance flows directly connects the migration (management) policies of both countries of origin and settlement, and the migration and settlement (integration) intention and aspiration of migrants.
+Migrant remittances are a key mechanism by which migration impacts development in countries of origin (Carling, 2008; de Haas, 2009), as is observed in the migration (management) policy initiatives of both countries of origin and settlement.
+Migrant remittances are also a strategic tool for migrant themselves, as they relate them to both country of origin and settlement, and consequently affecting their settlement, integration, and return (de Haas, 2005; Mazzucato, 2008).
 The effects of remittances on development are debated, such as in relation to questions about exacerbating inequalities, risks of dependency, or inflating the status of migration in competition with local options for the future (Jones, 1998; Clemens and Ogden, 2014; Azizi, 2021).
 However, the fact that remittances are equivalent to more than three times the volume of annual official development assistance (ODA), and that more than 800 million relatives of migrants around the world depend on international remittances, underscores their salience in both quantitative and qualitative terms (Rahman and Fee, 2012; Erdal, 2014; Shrestha et al., 2019).
-Figure 1 illustrates a basic micro-level - individual - approach to these links.